l33tn00b/NCS/README.md

 The original NCS SDK is located in /opt/movidius/NCSDK/ncsdk-x86_64/tk/.

 To make our life easier, Intel decided to discard the original NCS API (but only after having had an incompatible version 2 of it) and transition to something called openVINO.
 Guess what, NCS and openVINO models are incompatible.
+Migration was to be found at https://software.intel.com/en-us/articles/neural-compute-stick-ncsdk-to-openvino.
+But no longer.
+Now, it can be found at https://software.intel.com/en-us/articles/transitioning-from-intel-movidius-neural-compute-sdk-to-openvino-toolkit.
+Haha.

 Models I tried: